ICI3D/ICI3D.github.io/daidd/apply.md

 <div align="center">
 <br>
 <h3>The application for DAIDD 2021 is due on 4 November at 23:59 SAST / 17:59 Eastern.</h3>
+<h5>Please note that the application form should appear below.
+If it does not, please try a different browser.</h5>
 <br>
 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLScvX-bQkkNIPPY0_J6JjlPEoGMJUjlI1fastXAYt3nMUAU8OQ/viewform?embedded=true" width="90%" height="1200" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>
 </div>